shoaibmasood/Project-1-bootcamp2020-Expense-Tracker-Reactapp/README.md

 # Expense Tracker -reactApp
-This project is buid by using React Context api and React hooks( useState, useContext, useReducer) with pure css and deployed using surge with github actions.
+This project is build by using React Context api and React hooks( useState, useContext, useReducer) with pure css and deployed using surge with github actions.

 ## Project View